ZeBobo5/Vlc.DotNet/README.md

 On the front-end side, two components are currently available to make it easy to integrate in your apps.
 One is for WinForms, the other for WPF.

-Migrating WPF control from 2.x
+Writing a WPF app / Migrating WPF control from 2.x
 ----------
+_**Please Read this if you are writing a WPF app!
+This is super important!**_

+_tl;dr : Use Vlc.DotNet.Forms in a WindowsFormsHost, unless you know what you're doing_

 The WPF control has been rewritten from scratch from 2.x.